dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

 ran against a real PostgreSQL 19 Beta 3 instance — no hand-waving about syntax that might work.

+**Update, 21 September 2026.** Five features below have been withdrawn from PostgreSQL 19 since this went out: `MERGE PARTITIONS` and SQL/PGQ (already marked in their own sections), `FOR PORTION OF` on 15 September, the `pg_get_*_ddl()` functions on 12 September, and — from the watch list at the end — online data checksums on 16 September.
+Each section keeps what I ran on Beta 3 and now says what happened to it.
+The `pg_get_*_ddl()` functions and online checksums came out of the 19 branch only and are still in the development branch for 20; the other three came out of both.
+Everything else in this article is still in the release branch.

 {{< lab >}}
 Every query in this article ran against [the Lab](https://theartofpostgresql.com/lab/), the same free dataset bundle used in the rest of this blog (F1 data, geopolitical data, music data, and more), pinned to a real PostgreSQL 19 Beta 3 instance.
-PG 19 support isn't the Lab's default yet, but there is a prebuilt beta image on the registry, for both `linux/amd64` and `linux/arm64` — so `POSTGRES_VERSION=19beta3 PG_MAJOR=19 docker compose up` pulls it rather than building anything, and every query below reproduces on it exactly as printed. (`PG_MAJOR` only matters if Compose ends up building; it costs nothing to set.)
+PG 19 support isn't the Lab's default yet, but there is a prebuilt beta image on the registry, for both `linux/amd64` and `linux/arm64` — so `POSTGRES_VERSION=19beta3 PG_MAJOR=19 docker compose up` pulls it rather than building anything, and every query below ran on it.
+One caveat added after publication: the image behind that tag has since been rebuilt, and the rebuild crashes the server on every `FOR PORTION OF` statement I tried; the captures in this article are from the original build. (`PG_MAJOR` only matters if Compose ends up building; it costs nothing to set.)
 Plain `docker compose up` still pulls the PG 16 image, and stays the default until 19 reaches general availability.
 {{< /lab >}}

 <!--more-->